WeatherLab/fsodoc/source/contributing/index.rst

 *******

 Please note that GitHub is not for general support questions!
-If you are having trouble using a feature of CodeIgniter, ask for help on our `forums <http://forum.codeigniter.com/>`_ instead.
+If you are having trouble using a feature of FSO, ask for help on our `forums <http://forum.codeigniter.com/>`_ instead.

 If you are not sure whether you are using something correctly or if you